dakom/awsm-renderer/docs/ARCHITECTURE.md

 ## Overview

-**awsm-renderer** is a WebGPU-based visibility buffer renderer that separates geometry processing from material evaluation.
+**awsm-renderer** is a WebGPU-based renderer that separates geometry processing from material evaluation.
 Unlike traditional deferred rendering, the G-Buffer stores **zero material properties** - only geometry IDs and surface data.
 This gives you complete freedom to mix any material models (PBR, toon, unlit, custom BRDFs) in the same scene.

 ### Core Philosophy